rfechner/configmanager/README.md

         param2 : "heythere buddy!"
 ```

+> [!NOTE]
-> [!NOTE] Per default, all nested dictionaries are merged instead of overwritten.
+> Per default, all nested dictionaries are merged instead of overwritten.
 In case you want to specify custom overwrite behaviour, please take a look further down below.

 #### Features - Grids

+> [!NOTE]
-> [!INFO] A really nice addition is the use of `expandable axes`.
+> A really nice addition is the use of `expandable axes`.
 This lets you specify a (nested) grid of axes in a single .yaml file.

 ```yaml
 model: